 I digress, the point of my courses was to give students the practical knowledge to help them build an online portfolio.
 Before they even start to design anything though it’s essential to know what choices you have to do that building.

 Personally, if you’re interested, I build using WordPress.org.
-Due to my need to control every aspect of a websites development.
+Due to my need to control every aspect of the development of a website.
 I’ve opted for this service as gives me ultimate control.
 It’s also really easy to use and this website and blog post have been created using the system.

 *Annual cost is based on a basic subscription (for software) or service (hosting), which often has advertising you cannot control or disable.
 I would urge caution with this as advertising is often displayed from providers or in places that may conflict with your design, views or morals.